Orientation & Mobility Application Process

-- State your name, city, state and that you are applying for Orientation & Mobility Training.
+- Please state your NAME, CITY, STATE and that you are applying for Orientation & Mobility Training.

-- Keep natural sounds on video (do not add music or sound effects).
+- Keep natural sounds on video (no dubbing music)

-- Do not direct the applicant in any way unless his or her safety is in danger.
+- Avoid verbally directing applicant in any way, unless applicant’s safety is in jeopardy

 Acceptable Video Formats

-- DVD — If transferring a video to DVD, please use DVD creation software; do not send as a file.
+- DVD – If transferring a video to DVD, please use Windows DVD Maker or other DVD creation software, not as a file.
 Ensure DVDs play in a machine other than the original video camera.
-Label video with the applicant's name and date of taping.
-DVDs may be mailed to: Leader Dogs for the Blind, Client Services Department, 1039 S. Rochester Rd., Rochester Hills, MI 48307.
+Label video with the applicant's name and date of recording.
+Mail to: Leader Dogs for the Blind, Client Services Department, 1039 S. Rochester Road, Rochester Hills, MI 48307-3115

 No other data formats will be accepted and may cause a delay in processing